Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-advanced-concepts.md

 }
 ```

-### Defining supported requirement sets in the manifest
+### Defining requirement set support in the manifest

 You can use the [Requirements element](../reference/manifest/requirements.md) in the add-in manifest to specify the minimal requirement sets and/or API methods that your add-in requires to activate.
-If the Office host or platform doesn't support the requirement sets or API methods that are specified in the **Requirements** element of the manifest, the add-in won't run in that host or platform, and won't display in **My Add-ins**.
+If the Office host or platform doesn't support the requirement sets or API methods that are specified in the **Requirements** element of the manifest, the add-in won't run in that host or platform, and won't display in the list of add-ins that are shown in **My Add-ins**.

 The following code sample shows the **Requirements** element in an add-in manifest which specifies that the add-in should load in all Office host applications that support ExcelApi requirement set version 1.3 or greater.